 The Virtual Office Assistant program prepares you for positions in which you provide clients with remote administrative office assistance from a home or other office.
-Virtual office assisting requires the ability to organize a variety of tasks and accept responsibility.
+Virtual office assisting requires the ability to organize a variety of tasks and accept business responsibility.
 Often, virtual office assistants are self-employed professionals operating as independent contractors.
-Consequently, course content includes information on establishing a business, being aware of legal requirements, and developing marketing tools and a business website, along with management, social media, accounting, desktop publishing, and virtual office assisting coursework.
+Consequently, course content covers establishing a business; being aware of legal requirements; developing marketing tools and a business website; utilizing management skills; employing social media outlets; implementing accounting procedures; producing printed materials using desktop publishing software, and exploring all aspects of virtual office assisting as a career field.

-In addition to tuition, estimated costs for students who complete the required courses listed below are books, \$4,060; class fees, \$250; universal fee, \$1.386; equipment and supplies, \$500.
+In addition to tuition, estimated costs for students who complete the required courses listed below are books, \$4,122; class fees, \$406; universal fee, \$1.386; equipment and supplies, \$500.
 Contact the Financial Aid Office at 503.399.5018 to find out if you qualify for help with these costs.

-You may earn an Associate of Applied Science Degree by successfully completing the required 99 credit hours with a grade of "C" or better in all courses.
+You may earn an associate of applied science degree by successfully completing the required 99 credit hours with a grade of "C" or better in all courses.